 If you have not logged any hours in the past three months and have not contacted us, we will consider you to be resigned and your position will be forfeited.
-We would also require you to return your hospital ID badge; your $20 deposit will be refunded to you.
+We would also require you to return your hospital ID badge.

-Once you have been offered a conditional acceptance, you are requested to provide us with a Police Vulnerable Sector Check (PVSC).
+Once you have been offered a conditional acceptance, you are requested to provide us with a police vulnerable sector check (PVSC) if you are over 18 years.
 Volunteers pay a discounted fee for this.
 We will issue a supporting letter to include with your PVSC application.

 Complimentary parking is available for our volunteers during their scheduled shifts.

-While we welcome volunteers with a background in health care, volunteer roles are specific and do not offer an opportunity for you to practice your professional skills.
-Your role will provide you with an opportunity to experience a Canadian health care environment but it will not provide you with an opportunity to practice or develop clinical or technical skills.
+While we welcome volunteers with a background in health care, volunteer roles are specific and do not offer an opportunity for you to practise your professional skills.
+Your role will provide you with an opportunity to experience a Canadian health care environment but it will not provide you with an opportunity to practise or develop clinical or technical skills.